 weather forecaster, not weatherman

 - anticyclone: An area of pressure that has diverging winds and a rotation opposite to that of the earth.
-This is clockwise the northern hemisphere and anti-clockwise in the southern hemisphere.
+This is clockwise in the Northern Hemisphere and anti-clockwise in the Southern Hemisphere.
 It is the opposite of an area of low pressure, or a cyclone.